House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 PUR CR1100C Classic Water Pitcher

 PUR water filter pitchers are nearly as readily available as Brita filters, but not quite.
-You’re still likely to find replacements in local stores though.
+You’re still likely to find replacements in local stores.
 The PUR filters are certified to remove twice as many contaminants from your water as Brita filters, but the PUR filters won’t remove lead unless you specifically purchase the special lead-reduction filter.
-The cartridges last for 40 gallons just like the Brita filters, but these are a little bit more costly.
+The cartridges last for 40 gallons, just like the Brita filters, but they are a little more costly.

 Pros